Ex-White House aide a 'no-show' at impeachment probe, awaits ruling on testimony

 Representative Jim Jordan, the top Republican on the Oversight Committee, said Kupperman had said several times he was willing to come but “it’s up to the court.”

-Schiff noted that a federal judge has validated the legality of the Democratic-led impeachment inquiry and that all witnesses need to come forward when called.
+Schiff noted that a federal judge has validated the legality of the Democratic-led impeachment inquiry in a separate decision about releasing information regarding a separate investigation, into Russian election interference in 2016, to Congress and that all witnesses need to come forward when called.

 Kupperman is one of several less-known U.S. officials summoned to testify this week, while Democrats keep their eye on Bolton, a more prominent player.